vaadin/base-starter-flow-portlet/README.md

 # Vaadin Portlet Starter Project
 Project to get started with a Vaadin application that is running inside a portlet in a portal based on the Java Portlet API 3.0.
 The starter has been tested with Pluto Portal 3.1.0.
+Use `liferay` branch to run this starter in Liferay 7 Portal.
 Clone the repository and import the project to the IDE of your choice as a Maven project.
 You need to have Java 8 or 11 installed.

-The documentation for Vaadin Portlet support is available [here](https://github.com/vaadin/flow-and-components-documentation/blob/master/documentation/portlet-support/overview.asciidoc).
+The documentation for Vaadin Portlet support is available [here](https://vaadin.com/docs/v14/flow/integrations/portlet).

 ## Running the portlet